 When couples and women turn to in vitro fertilization (IVF) to treat infertility, they do so with the hope of conceiving a healthy, happy baby.
 After going through all of the treatment and expense of IVF, many couples want to minimize the risk of miscarriages, and passing genetic disorders to their babies.
 Through IVF, fertility doctors and embryologists can test embryos for disorders before transferring them.
-These methods are called Preimplantation Genetic Diagnosis (PGD) and Preimplantation Genetic Screening (PGS).
+These methods are called Preimplantation Genetic Diagnosis (PGD) testing and Preimplantation Genetic Screening (PGS) testing.
 With these methods, fertility clinics can provide some reassurance that transferred embryos are not at risk for genetic diseases.

 - 1 PGD vs PGS Testing

 - 6 How is PGD/PGS performed?
 What is the process?

 PGD and PGS describe different processes, though both are related to testing for genetic abnormalities.
 With PGD, doctors use testing methods to try and detect genetic abnormalities in embryos because one or both parents have a genetic abnormality themselves.
 Hence the label, diagnosis.
 PGD testing looks for specific diseases, or conditions.

 For example, PGD can screen for cystic fibrosis, Tay Sachs, and muscular dystrophy.
 The number of diseases that can be screened is wide and covers over fifty disorders.